avindra/casd-json-schema/README.md

  * all "objects," as defined by CA Web Services, including their appropriate attribute names
  * relationships between objects via foreign keys

+## I thought SOAP handles this for me?

+Perhaps a well implemented SOAP API can properly describe objects and their relationships.
+When it comes to the `doSelect` API, the "ease of use" afforded by the SOAP protocol goes into the Web Services black box.

 ## Installation

 TBD